Southampton-RSG-Training/industry-skills-agile-training/episodes/15-working-with-clients.md

 ## Discussing Prioritisation

-A client approaches your team with a bold vision for a meal-planning app.
-They want grocery integration, dietary preference tracking, AI-generated recipes, video tutorials, social sharing, and a sleek mobile interface, all delivered within eight weeks.
+**Scenario:**
+A client approaches your team with a vision for a meal-planning app.
+They want grocery shopping integration, dietary preference tracking, AI-generated recipes, video tutorials, and a sleek mobile interface, all delivered within eight weeks.
 You explain that the scope is too large for the timeline, but the client insists each feature is essential.
 Without clear prioritisation, the team attempts to build everything and ends up delivering an unstable app that fails to meet user expectations.
 The client is disappointed, and trust is damaged.

 This kind of situation is common.
 Clients are often enthusiastic and ambitious, but may not understand the trade-offs involved.
 That’s why **clear prioritisation discussions** are essential.